tarwn/lessthandot-hugo/blogs/content/posts/2016-12-27-transactional-replication-from-availability-groups-to-azure-sql-database-part-2-the-distributor.md

 Distributor: stand-alone server, SQL2014demo

-Subscriber: Azure SQL Database &#8211; server jessqldb2, database ReplicationTest
+Subscriber: Azure SQL Database – server jessqldb2, database ReplicationTest

 ### Setting up the replication distributor

 The first step in this process is to set up the remote distributor.
 As I mentioned in the first blog, you do not want your distribution database on one of the AG replicas.
 You need to set this up on a server that is not part of the AG.

-Start by logging on to the distributor server &#8211; in this demo, SQL2014demo.
+Start by logging on to the distributor server – in this demo, SQL2014demo.

 Right-click Replication and select Configure Distribution.

 Click Next on Welcome

-Distributor – select ‘Server’ will act as its own Distributor.
+Distributor – select 'Server’ will act as its own Distributor.
 Click Next.

 [<img class="aligncenter wp-image-4912 size-full" src="/wp-content/uploads/2016/12/distribution-1.png" alt="distribution 1" width="503" height="456" srcset="/wp-content/uploads/2016/12/distribution-1.png 503w, /wp-content/uploads/2016/12/distribution-1-300x271.png 300w" sizes="(max-width: 503px) 100vw, 503px" />][1]